bosskovic/perpetuum-mobile/_posts/knjige/2018-02-06-the-dispossessed.md

 ***

 I really enjoyed Le Guin's exploration of these ideas, especially in the thought experiment of an anarchist society that was allowed to get established, to grow and evolve.
-She really put lots of effort to imagine a realistic, believable society, and to try to predict problems it could face.
+She really puts lots of effort to imagine a realistic, believable society, and to try to predict problems it could face.

 I did not find the characters or the story itself striking, but only as vehicles for the ideas she wanted developed.